TorchUQ/torchuq/README.md

 ### For researchers

-Torchuq aims to provide a easy to use platform for conducting and distributing research on uncertainty quantification.
+Torchuq provides a platform for conducting and distributing research on uncertainty quantification.
 Torchuq is designed for the following benefits:

-**Baseline implementation**: TorchUQ provides high quality implementation of many popular baseline methods to standardize comparison.
+**Baseline implementation**: high quality implementation of many popular baseline methods to standardize comparison.

 **Benchmark datasets**: a large set of datasets used in recent UQ papers with a one-line interface to retrieve these datasets.